Skip to main content

 In our experience, it’s the right choice for families whose child:

-• Targets excellence in engineering or science and wants a top-15 degree without going through a French prépa — EPFL is the best shortcut that exists
+• Targets excellence in engineering or science and wants a top-25 degree (top 10 in engineering) without going through a French prépa: EPFL is the best shortcut that exists

 • Has an excellent science transcript (mention bien or très bien at the Bac, strong maths and physics) and is ready to face a selective first year